montanariarthur/FunctionalObservability/README.md

 - `functobsv_design` : Designs the functional observer's matrices (N,J,H,D,E) in Ref.
 [1, Equation (10)].
 The design method, originally proposed in Ref.
 [2], is guaranteed to provide a stable functional observer if the triple (A,C,F0) satisfies Darouach's conditions (4-5) in Ref.
 [1].
 This code provides a MATLAB implementation of Algorithm 3.5.1 in Ref.
 [2].

 The following examples illustrates numerical results of the algorithms described above in applications to large-scale complex networks, power grids and epidemics.
+For more details, see the full description in each file.

 - `example_dynamicalnetwork` : Example of minimum sensor placement and minimum-order functional observer design for a random complex dynamical networks.
 This code examplifies how to:
     1. apply Algorithm 1 to determine the minimum set of sensor nodes for functional observability of a dynamical network with respect to a given set of target nodes; and